Saturday, 31 December 2022

 December 30 that afternoon at Cooper Bay, South Georgia

-This guy would have tackled anyone - they are dotted all through the tussocks.
+This guy would have tackled anyone - they were dotted all through the tussocks.

 Sweet little pets!

-There was a creche of a number of youngster watched over by a very large female.
+There was a creche of a number of youngsters watched over by a very large female.

 And then the group descended many grumbling as they came - too hard for many!

-But lucky us saw lots of Macaroni closeup without the climb!
-The name?
-The person who named them reckoned they looked like Yankee Doodle – you know the one who stuck a feather in his hat and called him Macaroni.
+But lucky us saw lots of Macaroni Penguins closeup without the climb!
+The origin of the name?
+The person who named them reckoned they looked like Yankee Doodle – you know the one who “stuck a feather in his cap and called him Macaroni”.
 Very jaunty!

 Lots of them spilling down the hill.